martinreynaert/HitPaRank/README.md

 The numbers in this column are in fact derived from the data in the column headed 'CollectedHitRankSummary'.
 After we have there described the contents, we will give the formula to arrive at the value per paragraph in this 'ranking' column.

-The higher the value in this column, the more hits, or better, the more higher ranked hits were found in the entire paragraph.
+The higher the value in this column, the more hits, or better: the more higher ranked hits, were found in the entire paragraph.
 So, we expect the user to mainly want to sort this column numerically and descendingly.

+In fact, this column was not yet available at the time we wrote the paper.
+Its value towards this kind of research as yet needs to be assessed by the experts, but the layman writing this description here is impressed by what he sees.

 One might e.g. use this column to rank only the paragraphs selected by e.g. focusing only on a particular pattern of List hits in the second column, headed 'LABEL:UYYbisXZ'.
 Or one might query the table for a particular pattern, e.g. 'naturali*' (as the experts did for Research Question 1 in the paper), in the relevant Term List's column, and then rank these.
 In fact, we think the possibilities are primarily limited by the user's command-line skills, given the user consults this output file on the command-line.